Radiative corrections in metric-affine bumblebee model: The metric-affine bumblebee model

 where $T_{\mu\nu}=T_{\mu\nu}^{M}+T_{\mu\nu}^{B}$ encodes the contributions of the matter sources $T_{\mu\nu}^{M}$ as well as the contribution of the bumblebee field which does not couple to the curvature, namely

-Notice that the connection equation is algebraic, which implies that it is an auxiliary field which does not propagate new degrees of freedom and can be integrated out from the action if one finds the solution to \eqref{connectioneq}.
-The solution to the connection equation is given by the Levi-Civitta connection of a new metric $h^{\mu\nu}$ defined by
+Notice that the connection equation is algebraic, which implies that it is an auxiliary field which does not propagate new degrees of freedom and can be integrated out from the action if one finds the solution to (\ref{connectioneq}).
+The solution to the connection equation is given by the Levi-Civita connection of a new metric $h^{\mu\nu}$ defined by

 where $X\equiv g^{\mu\nu}B_{\mu}B_{\nu}$.
-By performing appropriate field redefinitions and integrating out the connection, the action \eqref{bumblebee} can be recast in an Einstein-Hilbert-like form as
+By performing appropriate field redefinitions and integrating out the connection, the action (\ref{bumblebee}) can be recast in an Einstein-Hilbert-like form as

-Notice that the above action \eqref{EinsteinBumblebee} is the Einstein-Hilbert action for the new metric $h^{\mu\nu}$ coupled to a modified matter sector $\bar{\mathcal{S}}_{\rm m}$, which encodes a tower of non-linear interactions between the bumblebee field and all the fields in the matter sector $\mathcal{S}_{\rm m}$ appearing in the original action \eqref{bumblebee}.
-The interested reader is referred to \cite{Delhom:2019gxg} for details on the physical equivalence between \eqref{bumblebee} and \eqref{EinsteinBumblebee}.
+Notice that the above action (\ref{EinsteinBumblebee}) is the Einstein-Hilbert action for the new metric $h^{\mu\nu}$ coupled to a modified matter sector $\bar{\mathcal{S}}_{\rm m}$, which encodes a tower of non-linear interactions between the bumblebee field and all the fields in the matter sector $\mathcal{S}_{\rm m}$ appearing in the original action (\ref{bumblebee}).
+The interested reader is referred to \cite{Delhom:2019gxg} for details on the physical equivalence between (\ref{bumblebee}) and (\ref{EinsteinBumblebee}).
+Note that the representation (\ref{EinsteinBumblebee}) makes it clear that in this theory gravitational waves propagate on the light cone defined by the metric $h_{\mu\nu}$.
+One could thus observe subluminal/superluminal propagation of the tensorial perturbations of $g_{\mu\nu}$ (the physical gravitational waves, as $g_{\mu\nu}$ is the metric minimally coupled to the standard model matter) in regions of very intense bumblebee field.
+A detailed quantitative analysis would be necessary in order to determine if current data could be used to constrain this model with gravitational wave data, but that lies beyond the scope of this work and will be considered elsewhere.

 From the connection equation it is clear that, generally, the VEV of the bumblebee field provides a VEV for the non-metricity tensor $Q_{\mu}{}^{\alpha\beta}\equiv\nabla_\mu g^{\alpha\beta}$, realizing dynamically the idea presented in \cite{Foster:2016uui} of having a non-trivial non-metricity background that induces spontaneous breaking of Lorentz symmetry.
 Let us now quickly comment on the equations of motion for the bumblebee field.
-Either substituting (\ref{hmn}) into (\ref{bumblebeeeq}) or directly deriving the equation from the Einstein-frame action \eqref{EinsteinBumblebee}, the bumblebee is described by an effective {\it Proca-like} equation where the {\it effective mass} term $\mathcal{M}^{\mu}_{\,\,\nu}$ is given by
+Either substituting (\ref{hmn}) into (\ref{bumblebeeeq}) or directly deriving the equation from the Einstein-frame action (\ref{EinsteinBumblebee}), the bumblebee is described by an effective Proca-like equation